Shamima Begum: Role of Canadian intelligence

-Separately published in August 2022, Richard Kerbaj's book The Secret History of the Five Eyes claimed that Mohammed Rashed, who helped her travel to Syria, was passing information to Canadian intelligence, which was known to Metropolitan Police.
+Separately published in August 2022, Richard Kerbaj's book The Secret History of the Five Eyes claimed that Mohammed Rashed, who helped her travel to Syria, was passing information to Canadian intelligence, which was known to the Metropolitan Police.
 This link was not acknowledged by British or Canadian authorities.
-The Canadian intelligence was using Rashed for information on the Islamic State, allowing him to help people to travel to Syria to work for the Islamic State.
-Kerbaj said that he interviewed many Canadian intelligence officers, which confirmed the timeline of events.
+Canadian intelligence was using Rashed for information on the Islamic State, while allowing him to help people to travel to Syria to work for them.
+Kerbaj said that he had interviewed many Canadian intelligence officers, who confirmed the timeline of events.

 Intended return

 Media appearance

 In February 2019, The Times' war correspondent Anthony Loyd found Begum at the al-Hawl refugee camp in Northern Syria.
-He reported her as saying that she wanted to return to the UK to raise her child, but did not regret her decision to join ISIL.
-She said she had been unfazed by seeing the head of a beheaded man as he was "an enemy of Islam", but believed that ISIL did not deserve victory because of their corruption and oppression.
+She was pregnant with her third child and said that she wanted to return to the UK to raise her children, but did not regret her decision to join IS.
+Begum said she had been unfazed by seeing the head of a beheaded man as he was "an enemy of Islam", but believed that IS did not deserve victory because of their corruption and oppression.

 When asked if she would be extracted from Syria, Security Minister Ben Wallace said, "I'm not putting at risk British people's lives to go and look for terrorists or former terrorists in a failed state."
 Three days after Loyd found her, Begum gave birth to a boy.

 Begum was interviewed by BBC correspondent Quentin Sommerville on 18 February 2019.
-During the interview, Begum asked for the U.K.'s forgiveness and claimed that she still supported "some British values".
-She said she had been partly inspired to join ISIL by videos of fighters beheading hostages and also of "the good life" under the group.
-When asked about the Manchester Arena bombing, she said she was shocked and didn't "know about the kids", then said it was wrong to kill innocent people, but that ISIL considered it justified as retaliation for the coalition bombing of ISIL-held areas.
+During the interview, Begum asked for the UK's forgiveness and claimed that she still supported "some British values".
+She said she had been partly inspired to join IS by videos of fighters beheading hostages and also of "the good life" under the group.
+When asked about the Manchester Arena bombing, she said she was shocked and didn't "know about the kids", then said it was wrong to kill innocent people, but that IS considered it justified as retaliation for the coalition bombing of IS-held areas.
 When questioned about rape, enslavement and murder of Yazidi women, she claimed, "Shia do the same in Iraq".

+Begum's frequent visits from journalists at al-Hawl earned the attention of female Tunisian IS camp members who threatened her if she spoke out against IS ideology.
+On 1 March 2019, her lawyer confirmed that Begum had been moved to al-Roj refugee camp for her safety.

 In 2021, Begum cooperated with investigative journalist Josh Baker and gave what she claims is her full account of what happened.
 It is investigated in the podcast The Shamima Begum Story as series 2 of I'm Not A Monster.
-She is also considered in a feature film of the same name.
+She is also featured in a film of the same name.